 People of the peasants class included serfs and slaves.
 They worked in the fields and lived in small communities called manor estates.

-The medieval manors were ruled by the local lords or the vassals and the serfs could not leave the area without the lord’s approval.
+The medieval manors were ruled by the local lords and the serfs could not leave the area without the lord’s approval.
+Whereas other

 Medieval Knights were warriors who fought for the King in order to defend his lands.
 Potential Knighthood candidates used to start their training at the age of seven years old at this time they were known as ‘Page Boys’.